Third-placed Silva endorses Neves in Brazil election runoff

 They include land reform measures and better protections for indigenous communities as well as a demand that he drop plans to reduce from 18 to 16 the age at which minors can be tried as adults for serious crimes.

-Neves responded with a letter on Saturday signalling flexibility on land and indigenous issues but not on the anti-crime measure that has been backed by conservatives.
+Neves responded with a letter on Saturday signaling flexibility on land and indigenous issues but not on the anti-crime measure that has been backed by conservatives.

 SUPPORT FOR NEVES